llenkows/Capstone-Security-Project/README.md

 ## Acknowledgments

-This project was developed through research and supplementation from the below resources:
+This project was developed through research from the below resource:
-* [ChatGPT]
 * [Secure Coding in C and C++, by Robert C. Seacord, 2006]